-You can check that the MySQL Yum repository has been successfully added by the following command:
+You can check that the MySQL Yum repository has been successfully added by the following command (for dnf-enabled systems, replace yum in the command with dnf):

-'''

-$> yum repolist enabled | grep "mysql.-community."
+\$> yum repolist enabled | grep "mysql.-community."

-'''

-Once the MySQL Yum repository is enabled on your system, any system-wide update by the yum update command upgrades MySQL packages on your system and replaces any native third-party packages, if Yum finds replacements for them in the MySQL Yum repository; see Section 10.5, "Upgrading MySQL with the MySQL Yum Repository" and, for a discussion on some possible effects of that on your system, see Upgrading the Shared Client Libraries.
+Once the MySQL Yum repository is enabled on your system, any systemwide update by the yum update command (or dnf upgrade for dnfenabled systems) upgrades MySQL packages on your system and replaces any native third-party packages, if Yum finds replacements for them in the MySQL Yum repository; see Section 10.8, "Upgrading MySQL with the MySQL Yum Repository", for a discussion on some possible effects of that on your system, see Upgrading the Shared Client Libraries.